voltrb/volt/CONTRIBUTING.md

 Contributing to Volt
 =====================

+You want to contribute?
+Great!
+Thanks for being awesome!
 Volt is work of [hundreds of contributors](https://github.com/voltrb/volt/graphs/contributors).
 You're encouraged to submit [pull requests](https://github.com/voltrb/volt/pulls), [propose features and discuss issues](https://github.com/voltrb/volt/issues).
 When in doubt, ask a question in the [Volt gitter.im chatroom](https://gitter.im/voltrb/volt).

+#### Find Something to Work on

+If you want to contribute, but aren't sure what to work on, we keep our list of current todos in Trello at https://trello.com/b/QdCx9Tqb/volt  Before starting, feel free to chat with me @ryanstout on [gitter](https://gitter.im/voltrb/volt).

 #### Fork the Project